sammydowds/next-blog/notes/business_planning.md

 How do I start a business?
 How do I know if it will be successful?
 What resources are there?

-These were a few questions I had when I was hit with my seasonal entreprenural bug in February of 2023.
+These were a few questions I had when I was hit with my seasonal entrepreneurial bug in February of 2023.
 I went on a deep-ish dive into answering these questions.
 Then, I built a platform to write and plan businesses.

 The focus of this post will be the technical design and the tiny attempt I made to get some sign ups.